Professor Richard Rijnvos, DMus (Dunelm), MA Hons (Royal Conservatoire, The Hague)

 In 2008, he completed Uptown|Downtown, an urban panorama in six ‘movements’, which is conceived as an evening-long dance production evoking city life in Manhattan.
 La Serenissima is the title of a series of works portraying ‘the city of Venice and its shadows’.
 In 2007, he commenced a new series entitled Riflessi, which consists exclusively of companion pieces: each Riflesso explores the timbral and textural possibilities afforded by the instrumental forces of an existing classic by a composer from the past.
 In May 2010 his song cycle Die Kammersängerin – on poems by Ernst Jandl – was premiered in a fully staged performance.

 Richard Rijnvos has received many high-profile commissions from eminent performing groups such as the Royal Concertgebouw Orchestra and Ensemble Intercontemporain.
 His compositions have been featured in leading international festivals and have received performances all over the world by ensembles that include the BBC Symphony Orchestra, the BBC Scottish Symphony Orchestra, Brussels Philharmonic, Deutsches Symphonie-Orchester Berlin, London Sinfonietta, and many others.
-In September 2011 Richard Rijnvos started a three-year residency with the Royal Concertgebouw Orchestra.
+In September 2011 Richard Rijnvos started a long-term residency with the Royal Concertgebouw Orchestra.

 He has been the recipient of several awards, including the Perspektief Prize in 1989 and the Matthijs Vermeulen Prize from the City of Amsterdam in 2000, the most prestigious award for composers working in the Netherlands.
 Last year an international jury voted his NYConcerto ‘the best composition premiered in the Netherlands in the year 2007’ and it subsequently received the Buma Toonzetters Award.
 In June 2011 Richard Rijnvos was awarded the Matthijs Vermeulen Prize for the second time, on this occasion for the song cycle Die Kammersängerin.